Vessel-App/vessel-cli/readme.md

 >
 > It'll turn back on automatically when you re-connect.

-## Get Started
+## How to Use This

+Here's how to install and use Vessel.

+### 1️⃣ Install

-1️⃣ First, install dependencies:
+First, install dependencies:

 1. [Install `flyctl`](https://fly.io/docs/getting-started/installing-flyctl/) and create a Fly account via `fly auth signup`
 2. Install `vessel`